ubports/autopilot/docs/tutorial/getting_started.rst

 	autopilot/
 	autopilot/<projectname>/
-	autopilot/<projectname>/emulators/
 	autopilot/<projectname>/tests/

 The ``autopilot`` folder can be anywhere within your project's source tree.
-It will likely contain a `setup.py <http://docs.python.org/2/distutils/setupscript.html>`_ file.
+It will likely contain a `setup.py <http://docs.python.org/3/distutils/setupscript.html>`_ file.

 The ``autopilot/<projectname>/`` folder is the base package for your autopilot tests.
-This folder, and all child folders, are python packages, and so must contain an `__init__.py file <http://docs.python.org/2/tutorial/modules.html#packages>`_.

-The ``autopilot/<projectname>/emulators/``  directory is optional, and will only be used if you write custom proxy classes.
-This is an advanced topic, and is covered here: :ref:`custom_proxy_classes`
+This folder, and all child folders, are python packages, and so must contain an `__init__.py file <http://docs.python.org/3/tutorial/modules.html#packages>`_.
+If you ever find yourself writing custom proxy classes (This is an advanced topic, and is covered here: :ref:`custom_proxy_classes`), they should be imported from this top-level package.

 Each test file should be named ``test_<component>.py``, where *<component>* is the logical component you are testing in that file.
 Test files must be written in the ``autopilot/<projectname>/tests/`` folder.